Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - Kinetic energy
 - Thermal energy
 - Potential energy
+- Chemical energy
-(Guys you know the definitions or if you don't start from class 6)
+(Guys you know the definitions or if you don't start from class 6 all over again)

+## Laws of Energy Transf